bigchaindb/bigchaindb-driver/docs/usage.rst

    In [0]: prepared_creation_tx

-The transaction needs to be fulfilled:
+The transaction now needs to be fulfilled by signing it with Alice's private
+key:

 .. ipython::